Revealing Excited States of Rotational Bose-Einstein Condensates: INTRODUCTION

+Quantized vortices as topological defects play a crucial role in the study of superfluidity and superconductivity. \cite{matthews1999vortices, kawaguchi2012spinor} These vortices have been the subject of extensive research in Bose--Einstein condensates (BECs) of degenerate quantum gases, both theoretically and experimentally. \cite{dalfovo1999theory,leggett2001bose,cornell2002nobel,bao2013mathematical} A common scenario for generating these topological defects is when the system is stirred by rotating laser beams. \cite{caradoc1999coherent,madison2000vortex,abo2001observation,coddington2003observation,fetter2009rotating} As the rotational frequency increases, the vortex structures experience successive complex topological changes. \cite{aftalion2001vortices,bao2005ground,cai2018vortex}

-The stationary states of the rotational BECs can be effectively modeled by the stationary points of the Gross--Pitaevskii (G--P) energy functional with an equality constraint corresponding to the mass conservation \cite{bao2004computing}.
-The local nature of a stationary point is often described by its (Morse) index \cite{milnor1963morse}, i.e., the number of negative eigenvalues of the Hessian.
+Theoretically, the problem of identifying stationary vortex states of rotational BECs can be effectively solved by finding the stationary points of the Gross--Pitaevskii (G--P) energy functional with an equality constraint corresponding to the mass conservation. \cite{bao2013mathematical} The local nature of a stationary point is often described by its (Morse) index in Morse theory, \cite{milnor1963morse} i.e., the number of negative eigenvalues of the Hessian.
 For example, a local minimizer has an index zero and can be computed using the imaginary time integration of the dynamic G--P equation.
 A stationary state with a nonzero index would be a saddle point due to its unstable nature.
 The global minimizer is often referred to as the \emph{ground state}.
 Stationary points with higher values of energy, consisting of both local minimizers and saddle points, are called \emph{excited states}.

-Many numerical efforts have been made to calculate the ground states \cite{bao2013mathematical}.
-Various vortex structures, vortex lattices, and vortex formation processes have been obtained in ground states with these methods \cite{butts1999predicted,aftalion2005vortex,bao2006efficient,cai2018vortex,edmonds2020vortex,takeuchi2021quantum,kasamatsu2003nonlinear, weiler2008spontaneous}.
-Some attempts have been also made to find the excited states.
-From some well-chosen initial guesses, excited states with certain symmetry can be obtained using Newton's methods \cite{law2010stable,law2014dynamic}, deflated continuation algorithms \cite{charalampidis2018computing}, and etc. However, a global landscape of excited states of BECs remains largely unexplored.
-Excitation mechanisms between different vortex states, which provide the dynamical pathway from a stationary state to another, are still a mystery.
+Contrary to many computational efforts for finding ground states, \cite{butts1999predicted,aftalion2005vortex,bao2004computing,bao2006efficient,edmonds2020vortex,takeuchi2021quantum,kasamatsu2003nonlinear, weiler2008spontaneous} there are no controllable search algorithms to systematically explore energy landscapes and compute excited states.
+From well-chosen initial guesses, some excited states with certain symmetry can be obtained using Newton's methods, \cite{law2010stable,law2014dynamic} or deflated continuation algorithms. \cite{charalampidis2018computing} The observations of vortex nucleation in BECs have been reported in many references, \cite{raman2001vortex,madison2001stationary,price2016vortex} which characterize transitions between ground states and metastable vortex states.
+However, a global landscape of excited states of BECs remains largely unexplored.
+Excitation mechanisms between different vortex states, which provide the dynamical pathway from a ground/excited state to another, are still a mystery.